Remember me

 Neither Sony nor Microsoft have commented on Jorgensen's claims, but with product unveilings expected in the very near future fans shouldn't have long to wait to see if they'll be needing to keep their last-generation console under the TV when they upgrade.

-Author: Gareth Halfacree Email to a friend Print this article Get more reviews, tutorials and in-depth advice, every month with Computer Shopper.Click here to try 3 issues for £1 < Previous News : Games Next > Be the first to comment on this article You need to Login or Register to comment.
-Title: (optional) Comment: Find a review
+Click here to try 3 issues for £1 < Previous News : Games Next > Be the first to comment on this article You need to Login or Register to comment.

 advertisement

-Most Commented News PS4 release date, specs & price rumours Latest Game Reviews Aliens: Colonial Marines Category: SoftwareRating:
+Most Commented News PS4 release date, specs & price rumours Latest Game Reviews Subscribe to our RSS Feeds Aliens: Colonial Marines review Aliens: Colonial Marines Category: Software

-Price: £35 Far Cry 3 Category: Software
+Price: £35 Far Cry 3 review Far Cry 3 Category: Software

-Price: £26 Latest Game News PS4 release date, specs & price rumours Steam for Linux leaves beta, paves the way for the Steam Box PS4 touch-enabled controller possibly leaked ahead of launch PS4 could get dual-camera HD EyeToy bundle at launch Xbox 720 release date, specs & price rumours Xbox 720 may block second-hand sales with single-use game codes PS4 likely to cost $400, according to Japanese sources Sony PS4 could be delayed until 2014 in UK, developer claims Simcity review - Hands on Sponsored Links .storeWidget { background-color: #FFF; width: 336px; /*border-left: 1px solid #ccc; border-right: 1px solid #ccc;*/ } .storeWidgetBottom { width: 336px; /*border-left: 1px solid #ccc; border-right: 1px solid #ccc;*/ margin-top: 0px; } .storeWidget iframe { width: 300px; margin-left: auto; margin-right: auto; margin-top: 10px; padding: 0; } .storeWidgetHeader { margin-bottom: 0px; } .storeWidgetFooter { clear: both; width: 95%; margin-left: auto; margin-right: auto; border-top: 1px solid #ccc; margin-top: 6px; padding-top: 5px; padding-bottom: 0px; font-size: 11px; font-family: Arial, Verdana, sans-serif; text-align: center; } .storeWidgetBottom { /*border-left: 1px solid #ccc; border-right: 1px solid #ccc; border-bottom: 1px solid #ccc;*/ height: 7px; font-size: 1px; margin-top: -2px; } .storeWidgetFooter a { text-decoration: none; color: #999; } Software Store Only available at Expert Reviews store
+Price: £26 Latest Game News Subscribe to our RSS Feeds PS4 release date, specs & price rumours Steam for Linux leaves beta, paves the way for the Steam Box PS4 touch-enabled controller possibly leaked ahead of launch PS4 could get dual-camera HD EyeToy bundle at launch Xbox 720 release date, specs & price rumours Xbox 720 may block second-hand sales with single-use game codes PS4 likely to cost $400, according to Japanese sources Sony PS4 could be delayed until 2014 in UK, developer claims Simcity review - Hands on Sponsored Links .storeWidget { background-color: #FFF; width: 336px; /*border-left: 1px solid #ccc; border-right: 1px solid #ccc;*/ } .storeWidgetBottom { width: 336px; /*border-left: 1px solid #ccc; border-right: 1px solid #ccc;*/ margin-top: 0px; } .storeWidget iframe { width: 300px; margin-left: auto; margin-right: auto; margin-top: 10px; padding: 0; } .storeWidgetHeader { margin-bottom: 0px; } .storeWidgetFooter { clear: both; width: 95%; margin-left: auto; margin-right: auto; border-top: 1px solid #ccc; margin-top: 6px; padding-top: 5px; padding-bottom: 0px; font-size: 11px; font-family: Arial, Verdana, sans-serif; text-align: center; } .storeWidgetBottom { /*border-left: 1px solid #ccc; border-right: 1px solid #ccc; border-bottom: 1px solid #ccc;*/ height: 7px; font-size: 1px; margin-top: -2px; } .storeWidgetFooter a { text-decoration: none; color: #999; } Software Store Only available at Expert Reviews store

 advertisement

-Sponsored Links advertisementadvertisement
+Sponsored Links Computer Shopper advertisement

-Sitemap RSS Feeds FAQ Contact Us Computer Shopper Subscriptions iGizmo Sign Up Privacy Notice Company Website Media Information TablePouncer restaurant deals Magazine Subscriptions Our Websites: The Week Auto Express Custom PC Evo IT Pro MacUser Men's Fitness Micro Mart PC Pro bit-tech Know Your Mobile Octane Channel Pro Know Your Cell Know Your Mobile India Digital SLR Photography Den of Geek Magazines Computer Shopper Mobile Phone Deals Competitions Cyclist Health & Fitness CarBuyer Cloud Pro MagBooks Mobile Test Land Rover Monthly Webuser Table Pouncer Viva Celular © Copyright Dennis Publishing Limited licensed by Felden
+Sitemap RSS Feeds FAQ Contact Us Computer Shopper Subscriptions iGizmo Sign Up Privacy Notice Company Website Media Information TablePouncer restaurant deals Magazine Subscriptions Our Websites: The Week Auto Express Custom PC Evo IT Pro MacUser Men's Fitness Micro Mart PC Pro bit-tech Know Your Mobile Octane Channel Pro Know Your Cell Know Your Mobile India Digital SLR Photography Den of Geek Magazines Computer Shopper Mobile Phone Deals Competitions Cyclist Health & Fitness CarBuyer Cloud Pro MagBooks Mobile Test Land Rover Monthly Webuser Table Pouncer Viva Celular © Copyright Dennis Publishing Limited licensed by Felden Ad Choices

-Printed from www.expertreviews.co.uk
+Expert Reviews Printed from www.expertreviews.co.uk

 Register to receive our regular email newsletter at http://www.expertreviews.co.uk/registration.